 Leave a comment

-Being more than a month into my second year at Pratt SILS, I'm trying not to drown in the load of reading that comes with the classes.
-A majority of my readings are from scholarly journals, and I'd like to give a run down of some of the journals that are prevalent in my library school syllabi, but most importantly make note of the journals that are Open Access and FREE for you to browse and access.
+Being more than a month into my second year at Pratt SILS, I’m trying not to drown in the load of reading that comes with the classes.
+A majority of my readings are from scholarly journals, and I’d like to give a run down of some of the journals that are prevalent in my library school syllabi, but most importantly make note of the journals that are Open Access and FREE for you to browse and access.
+If you are a current student in library school, I urge you to take advantage of the databases of your school library.
+Aside from various blogs that exist on the web, this is where you can find the latest news in the profession that’s sure to keep you aware and prepared for future job interviews.
+They are:

 Leave a comment